-The presently outstanding waterworks and sewer system revenue debt of the City are rated "AAA" by S&P and "AAA" by Fitch, without regard to credit enhancement.
+The presently outstanding tax-supported debt of the City is rated "AAA" by S&P and "AAA" by Fitch, in each case without regard to credit enhancement.
 Applications have been made to S&P and Fitch for contract ratings on the Bonds.
 An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
 The ratings reflect only the respective views of such organizations and the City makes no representation as to the appropriateness of the ratings.
-There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by either of such rating companies, if in the judgment of any such company, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of the Bonds.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by any or all of such rating companies, if in the judgment of any or all companies, circumstances so warrant.
+Any such downward revision or withdrawal of such ratings, by any rating company, may have an adverse effect on the market price of the Bonds.